scholarrafe/Project-Restful-API-with-Django-REST-Framework/README.md

 # RESTful API Project
-This is a simple backend API creation project using Django REST Framework with full admin control
+This is a simple backend API creation project using Django REST Framework with full admin contro
-# Django